qWildManp/qWildmanp.github.io/content/portfolio/work4.md

 weight = 2
 +++
 **Introduction**: It is a magic world displayed on Vonxon VX1.
 It is a CO-OP puzzle game.
 Each player will play as a squirrel.
 They will stay together, help each other and solve puzzles together.

 Team members:
-Langxuan (Harry) He, Sheryl Long, Liyi Tang, Zixuan (Abigail) Zhu,Yancan Wang I am a programmer and level designer for this round
+Langxuan (Harry) He, Sheryl Long, Liyi Tang, Zixuan (Abigail) Zhu,Yancan Wang

+I am a programmer and a level designer for this round

 <!--more-->
 ![gamelogo][1]